gromero/htm/README.md

 what now?
 Well, the Linux kernel kindly takes care of it ;-) It means that the next instruction pointer regarding the context interrupted async by the signal is available thought the member `uc->uc_mcontext.regs->nip`.

+Nonetheless, we'll try this approch on the next example.
+By this example just shows that infinite loop behavior